palindromed/Bot-HandOff/handoff-publish/README.md

 A common request from companies and organizations considering bots is the ability to "hand off" a customer from a bot to a human agent, as seamlessly as possible.

-This project implements an unopinionated core framework called **Handoff** which enables bot authors to implement a wide variety of scenarios, including a full-fledged call center app, with minimal changes to the actual bot.
+This project implements a framework called **Handoff** which enables bot authors to implement a wide variety of scenarios, including a full-fledged call center app, with minimal changes to the actual bot.

 It also includes a very simple implementation that illustrates the core concepts with minimal configuration.